fz172/fanfly/_posts/2026-06-29-center_channel_cover.md

 ## Details

 I want to install as much as I can inside the cockpit before I attach the wings.
-There are still a bit left on the center channel so I finally took some time to wrap up this work and close the cover plate.
+There was still a bit left on the center channel, so I finally took some time to wrap up this work and close the cover plate.

-I will have to reopen the plate in a few weeks to route the parachute cables, but for now I want to close it fully to ensure it fits, and also provides a bit structural support when I move around in the cockpit to attach wings in the near future.
+I will have to reopen the plate in a few weeks to route the parachute cables, but for now I want to close it fully to ensure it fits, and also provide a bit of structural support when I move around in the cockpit to attach wings in the near future.

 The work to close the plate is trivial, but required a lot of small tweaks (read: reaming, shaving materials here and there, cutting carpets) on the parts for the entire channel's cover plate to fit.

-I worked on this for a few hours across 2 days, and eventually got the channel to fully close and M4 screws are tightened, for now.
+I worked on this for a few hours across 2 days, and eventually got the channel to fully close and the M4 screws tightened, for now.

 ![](https://lh3.googleusercontent.com/pw/AP1GczN3uU1SVfIB0SlsvP5WnxJw93qY5_oAwlzuoh0Xt5J91VF9kUtvBLAKGfwbUfMdWjGJVzxUpDnqd5Qrf0Yv1zroqMTK1li2ih84igpw4Ido2qe88mioH5nzxGCfAheeBjLwGQBaRB51qWYXsDxkvk5sHA=w3166-h2374-s-no-gm?authuser=0)